 There are thousands of bicycle races held every year around the world.
 Some of these are small local races, while others are major multi-stage events such as the Tour de France.
 Many of these races are held to raise money for different charities, while others are held to determine the best cyclist in the city, state, country, or, in the case of the Olympics, the world.

-The races that make up the Grand Tours are the most well-known: the Tour de France, Vuelta a Espana, and the Giro d’Italia.
+The races that make up the Grand Tours are the most well-known: the Tour de France, Vuelta an Espana, and the Giro d’Italia.
 These three races are all held in Europe, and they’re all considered very important races to those in the cycling world.
 However, most non-cyclists have only heard of the Tour de France.
 It is the oldest and most famous bicycle race.
-It was first held in 1903, and it was actually organized as an attempt to increase sales of the L’Auto magazine.
+It was first held in 1903, and it was organized as an attempt to increase sales of the L’Auto magazine.
 It’s been held every year with the exceptions of 1915 – 1919 (World War I) and 1940 – 1947 (World War II).

 There are many cycling events in the Olympics, too.
 There are events in mountain biking, road cycling, and track cycling.
 All in all, more than a dozen gold medals are handed out to cyclists at the summer Olympic games.

-Important International Races – a list of records and dates for some of the most important races
+Important International Races – A list of records and dates for some of the most important races

-Top 10 Cycling Events – the world’s top cycling events
+Top 10 Cycling Events – The world’s top cycling events

-Find US Biking Events – lists many different races and events
+Find US Biking Events – Lists many different races and events

-In addition to races, there are a number of different cycling events you can participate in.
+In addition to races, there are some different cycling events you can participate in.
 Some of these events include bike rides.
 Similar to motorcycle runs, these events involve riding your bike to a certain destination or stopping at specific points along a route to pick up a ticket, get a stamp, or even take a picture of something.
 There are both street races and off-road races for those who ride mountain bikes.

-History of the Tour de France – a look at the prestigious race’s beginnings
+History of the Tour de France – A look at the prestigious race’s beginnings

-The Tour de France – the official website
+The Tour de France – The official website

-Active.com – a website that lists many local cycling events
+Active.com – A website that lists many local cycling events

-Find a Cycling Club – search for clubs in the US
+Find a Cycling Club – Search for clubs in the U.S.